 - Preparing lesson plans according to the needs of the pupils.

-- Keep development programmes for each pupil, monitoring development.
+- Keeping development programmes for each pupil, monitoring development.

-- Attend meetings with parents/guardians and other staff members.
+- Attending meetings with parents/guardians and other staff members.

-- Liaise and work well with other staff members, social workers, speech and language therapists, physiotherapists and educational psychologists.
+- Liaising and working well with other staff members, social workers, speech and language therapists, physiotherapists and educational psychologists.

-- Organise and attend activities outside of the classroom for the students.
+- Organising and attending activities outside of the classroom for the students.

 To become a SEN Teacher there are a number of pathways you can take, such as a Bachelor of Education Degree or a Postgraduate Certificate in Education.
 You can take part in the School Centred Initial Teacher Training (SCITT), the Teach First Leadership Development Programme, the Graduate Teacher Programme (which is ‘on the job’ training) and the Registered Teacher Programme.